Actor Tony Sirico, ‘Sopranos’ star, dead at 79

 A native of New York City who grew up in Brooklyn’s East Flatbush and Bensonhurst neighborhoods, Mr. Sirico served 20 months in New York’s notorious Sing Sing prison in the early 1970s.
 An acting group comprised of ex-convicts visited the facility and inspired him to take up acting.

-A series of films in which he played mob-related figures followed, most notably the role of Tony Stacks in Martin Scorsese’s “Goodfellas.”
+A series of films in which he played mob-related figures followed, most notably the role of Tony Stacks in 1990’s “Goodfellas.”
 He also had roles in five of Woody Allen’s comedies, including a turn as a cop in “Deconstructing Harry.”

 But it was his portrayal of “made” mobster Paulie Walnuts in “The Sopranos” that cemented Mr. Sirico’s fame.
 His character’s hair-trigger temper was seasoned with a mentor-like role to the more junior Christopher Moltisanti, portrayed by Michael Imperioli.